dusk-network/plonk/docs/notes-prove-verify.md

 \\({\mathbf P}\_j(x\_i) = x^{j}\\).
 Where \\(i \in 0,1,...,n\\).
 The basis
 \\(1,x,...,x^{n}\\)
-of the space of polynomials, degree n+1 is valled the *monomial basis*, and the corresponding matrix A is called the *Vandermode matrix* for the points \\(x\_{0},x\_{1}...,x\_{n}\\).
+of the space of polynomials, degree n+1 is called the *monomial basis*, and the corresponding matrix A is called the *Vandermode matrix* for the points \\(x\_{0},x\_{1}...,x\_{n}\\).